Semi-Jacketed Soft Point Ammo: SJSP Bullets Explained

-The semi-jacketed soft point or SJSP is another bullet that you can put in the hollow point alternative category.
-Hollow points have their use definitely but there’s some times you don’t want to use them or simply can’t.
-The SJSP has an exposed lead soft point that gives very reliable expansion on impact along with deeper penetration than your average hollow point.
+The semi-jacketed soft point (SJSP) is another hollow point alternative bullet – with an exposed lead soft point that gives very reliable expansion on impact, along with deeper penetration than your average hollow point.

-You’ll usually find the semi-jacketed soft point with a copper jacket of various lengths and thickness to go with a lead core.
-Some manufacturers have this bullet in use with different materials like a “lead-like” tip or other specialized components so they can be used in regions lead is banned.
-This particular bullet is can be used for home defense but you can also find them for hunting in rifle calibers as well.
+You can usually find the semi-jacketed soft point with a copper jacket of various lengths and thickness to go with a lead core.
+Some manufacturers have this bullet in use with different materials, with a “lead-like” tip or other specialized components, so they can be used in regions where lead is banned.
+This particular bullet can be used for home defense, but you can also find them in rifle calibers for hunting.

 Semi-Jacketed Soft Point Features

-Variety – This bullet can be found on tons of different ammo types.
-This bullet type is most commonly found handgun calibers with a few manufacturers making them in rifle calibers.
-They can be designated as target shooting, hunting, home defense and most anything.
-This is a popular bullet type for varmint control ammunition as well.
+- Variety: This bullet can be found on tons of different ammo types, but is most commonly found in handgun calibers with a few manufacturers making them in rifle calibers.
+They are extremely versatile, and can be designated as target shooting, hunting, home defense, varmint control and more.

-Penetration – An area this shines is penetration.
-Hollow points sometimes don’t quite get in there as deep as you want.
-When hunting or protecting yourself and your family, a shallow shot can cause some major problems.
+- Penetration: When hunting or protecting yourself and your family, a shallow shot can cause some major problems.
 The SJSP goes a bit deeper than a hollow point before the expansion initiates.

-Expansion – As mentioned above, the soft tip allows this bullet to expand once it hits the right depth in a target.
+- Expansion: As mentioned above, the soft tip allows this bullet to expand once it hits the right depth in a target.
 In addition to expansion, many SJSP bullets deform and tumble as well.
-This can lead to a lot of damage internally even with a badly placed shot.
-It takes some trial and error to see how a certain brand will perform if it’s a SJSP.
+This can lead to a lot of internal damage, even with a badly placed shot.
+It takes some trial and error to see how certain brands of SJSP will perform.

 Semi-Jacketed Soft Point Uses

-This bullet can be used in most any application; home defense, big game hunting, target shooting, varmint control, this one does it all.
-Where a FMJ bullet was designed to retain its shape, this one was designed to deform and provide greater energy transference.
-That soft point can be in many different shapes but the end result is it’s going to flatten, tumble and cause a massive wound that’s often twice as round as the bullet before impact.
-It’s common for a SJSP to bounce around inside a ribcage guaranteeing even the largest most thick-skinned creature goes down fast.
+This bullet can be used in most any application – home defense, big game hunting, target shooting, varmint control and more.
+Where an FMJ bullet is designed to retain its shape, this one is designed to deform and provide greater energy transference.
+That soft point can be in many different shapes, but the end result will always be the same – to flatten, tumble and cause a massive wound often twice as round as the bullet itself.
+It’s common for an SJSP bullet to bounce around inside a ribcage, guaranteeing even the most thick-skinned creature goes down fast.